 - a rash

-Some people may have reactions at the injection site such as redness, swelling or pain.
-Regularly changing the injection site will help reduce the chances of this irritation.
+Some people may have reactions at the spot of the injection, such as redness, swelling or pain.
+These reactions should stop appearing after a month of treatment.
+Regularly changing the injection spot will help reduce the chances of this happening.

-Because etanercept affects the immune system, it can make you more likely to pick up infections.
-It can also make them harder to spot.
-Tell your doctor or rheumatology nurse straight away if you develop any signs of infection such as:
+Because etanercept affects the immune system, it can make you more likely to develop the symptoms of a cold or to pick up infections.
+Tell your doctor or rheumatology nurse straight away if you develop any of the following symptoms:

-You should also see your doctor if you develop chickenpox or shingles or come into contact with someone who has chickenpox or shingles.
-These illnesses can be more severe if you’re on etanercept.
-You may need antiviral treatment, and your etanercept may be stopped until you’re better.
+You should contact your rheumatology team if you get chickenpox or shingles, or if you come into come into contact with someone who has them and you have never had chickenpox before.
+These illnesses can be worse than usual if you’re on etanercept.
+You may need treatment for them and your etanercept may be stopped until you’re better.

-Very rarely, etanercept may cause a condition called drug-induced lupus, which can be diagnosed by a blood test.
+Very rarely, etanercept may cause a condition called drug-induced lupus.
 Symptoms include a rash, fever and increased joint pain.
-If you develop these symptoms you should contact your rheumatology team.
-This condition is generally mild and usually clears up if etanercept is stopped.
+If you have any of these symptoms, you should tell your rheumatology team.
+This condition usually clears up if etanercept is stopped.

-- Try to avoid close contact with people with severe active infections.
+- Try to avoid close contact with people you know have an infection.

 Effects on other treatments

-It’s recommended that you carry a biological therapy alert card so anyone treating you will know that you’re on etanercept – you can get a card from your rheumatology team.
+It’s recommended that you carry a biological therapy alert card, so anyone treating you will know that you’re on etanercept.

 Having an operation

-Talk this over with your specialists.
-It’s likely you’ll be advised to stop etanercept for a time before and after surgery.
+Talk this over with your rheumatology team.
+It’s likely you’ll be advised to stop etanercept for a couple of weeks before and after surgery.

 Fertility, pregnancy and breastfeeding